-Safeguarding Roles and Responsibilities Caroline Meehan - The Designated Governor for Safeguarding Rob Holmes - Assistant Principal Quality and Student Experience (Designated Senior Management Lead for Safeguarding) Sharon Ryan - Head of Student Experience (Deputy Safeguarding Lead) Kyle Immanuel - Equality, Inclusion and Safeguarding Manager (Deputy Safeguarding Lead) Jackie Wignall - Head of Human Resources Ensure the Board of Governors appoints an appropriate senior member of staff, to oversee safeguarding within the College and have designated safeguarding staff in place.
+Safeguarding Leadership Roles and Responsibilities James Dunford - The Designated Governor for Safeguarding Rob Holmes - Vice Principal Curriculum Quality and Innovation (Designated Senior Management Lead for Safeguarding) Jamie Francis - Head of Student Experience, Behaviour & Engagement College Designated Safeguarding Lead Charlotte Duffy - Student Safeguarding Manager College Deputy Designated Safeguarding Lead & Single Point of Contact for Prevent Kathryn Wells - Head of Human Resources Ensure the Board of Governors appoints an appropriate senior member of staff, to oversee safeguarding within the College and have designated safeguarding staff in place.
 Ensure that the College complies with its duties under relevant legislation.
 Support the designated Senior Safeguarding Lead in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet safeguarding of vulnerable adults and child protection activity.
 Overall management responsibility for ensuring effective safeguarding and child protection (including online safety) arrangements are in place The Senior Lead may delegate as necessary duties to the Deputy Safeguarding Leads, the Safeguarding Manager or the Head of Human Resources.
 Carry out appropriate internal audits and checks to ensure effective arrangements are in place.
 Ensure the allocation of funding and resource is sufficient to meet the current safeguarding of vulnerable adults and child protection activity.
-Ensure the College safeguards and promotes the welfare of children as defined in the KCSiE 2021 guidance and the Leeds Practice Principles: I. protecting children from maltreatment; II. preventing impairment of children's mental and physical health or development; III. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and IV. taking action to enable all children to have the best outcomes.
-Carry out appropriate internal audits and checks to ensure effective Assist the Senior and Deputy lead for Safeguarding in developing and implementing Policies and Procedures to ensure compliance with legislation, KCSiE 2021 guidance and the Leeds Practice Principals.
+Ensure the College safeguards and promotes the welfare of children as defined in the KCSiE 2024 guidance and the Leeds Practice Principles: I. protecting children from maltreatment; II. preventing impairment of children's mental and physical health or development; III. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and IV. taking action to enable all children to have the best outcomes.
+Carry out appropriate internal audits and checks to ensure effective arrangements are in place.
+Assist the Senior and Lead for Safeguarding in developing and implementing Policies and Procedures to ensure compliance with legislation, KCSiE 2024 guidance and the Leeds Practice Principals.
 Develop and maintain partnerships with the Local Authority, Police and relevant agencies involved with Safeguarding children and adults.
 Provide outcome focused Supervision to Designated Safeguarding Officers on the full range of child protection and safeguarding issues to support the development of their capabilities and Develop and implement policies and procedures to ensure that Safer Recruitment arrangements are in place and effective.
 Ensure that a Single Central Record (SCR) is maintained and updated in line with national guidance.
 Develop and implement policies that ensure that staff are fully aware of the appropriate behaviour and professional boundaries expected whilst working at the College.
 Advise the Senior Lead on appropriate process in instances where a member of staff is involved in a suspected